Chan Ho Yin: South China

 He joined defending champions South China as an assistant coach in July 2010.
 Due to the resignation of head coach Kim Pan-Gon, he was appointed as the acting head coach.
 However, although having Nicky Butt and Mateja Kežman, South China failed to defend their league title, and were knocked out in the group stage of 2011 AFC Cup.
 He remained at the club as the assistant coach in the 2011–12 season.

 Pegasus

 Fellow First Division club Sun Pegasus appointed Chan as the head coach of the following season in June 2012.
 However, due to their recent poor form, Chan was sacked on 10 October.

 Yuen Long

 After being sacked by Sun Pegasus, Chan joined Hong Kong Second Division club Yuen Long as their head coach.
 He managed the club to gain promotion to the First Division as Yuen Long claimed the league title.

 Pegasus

 Chan returned to Pegasus, agreeing to terms on 16 January 2016 to be an assistant coach.

 Following the termination of Pedro Garcia, Chan agreed to return as head coach of Pegasus on 30 September 2018.

+Sham Shui Po

+On 9 November 2023, Chan was appointed as the head coach of Sham Shui Po.